Blog

 Breathing Issues

-Some studies also link potassium deficiency with psychological disorders and mood swings. one study indicated that among a group of people suffering from mental issues, 20 percent were suffering from potassium deficiency.
-However, these findings associating potassium deficiency with psychological diseases is not conclusive.
+Some studies also link potassium deficiency with psychological disorders and mood swings.
+One study indicated that among a group of people suffering from mental issues, 20 percent were suffering from potassium deficiency.
+However, these findings associating potassium deficiency with psychological diseases are not conclusive.

 Increasing Potassium Intake Through Your Daily Diet

 According to the Food and Nutrition Board, 4700 milligrams of potassium should be consumed through a daily dietary routine to ensure an optimal amount of potassium in the body.
-Increasing the number of fruits, vegetables and nuts can help you with getting sufficient potassium.
+Increasing the number of fruits, vegetables, and nuts can help you get sufficient potassium.
 Here, we are listing some of the daily food options that are rich in potassium and also considered healthy due to their other nutritional content.

 Cooked Foods